Nephrotic syndrome

 Nephrotic syndrome is a collection of symptoms due to kidney damage.
 This includes protein in the urine, low blood albumin levels, high blood lipids, and significant swelling.
 Other symptoms may include weight gain, feeling tired, and foamy urine.
 Complications may include blood clots, infections, and high blood pressure.

 Causes include a number of kidney diseases such as focal segmental glomerulosclerosis, membranous nephropathy, and minimal change disease.
-It may also occur as a complication of diabetes or lupus.
+It may also occur as a complication of diabetes, lupus, or amyloidosis.
 The underlying mechanism typically involves damage to the glomeruli of the kidney.
 Diagnosis is typically based on urine testing and sometimes a kidney biopsy.
 It differs from nephritic syndrome in that there are no red blood cells in the urine.

 Treatment is directed at the underlying cause.
 Other efforts include managing high blood pressure, high blood cholesterol, and infection risk.
-A low salt diet and limiting fluids is often recommended.
+A low-salt diet and limiting fluids are often recommended.
 About 5 per 100,000 people are affected per year.
 The usual underlying cause varies between children and adults.

 Signs and symptoms

 Nephrotic syndrome is characterized by large amounts of proteinuria (>3.5 g per 1.73 m2 body surface area per day, or > 40 mg per square meter body surface area per hour in children), hypoalbuminemia (< 3.5 g/dl), hyperlipidaemia, and edema that begins in the face.
 Lipiduria (lipids in urine) can also occur, but is not essential for the diagnosis of nephrotic syndrome.

-Hyperlipidaemia is caused by two factors: